Picturesque Towns with Castles and Fossils in the Altmühl Valley, Bavaria

 Just downstream from Solnhofen, the Zwölf Aposteln (Twelve Apostles) rock formation is one of the best-known natural sights in the Altmühl valley.

 Despite the somewhat uninspiring name, the Bürgermeister-Müller-Museum (Mayor Müller Museum), Bahnhofstraße 8, tel 09145-832-030, has an interesting collection of fossils that includes two of the nine archaeopteryxes, reptile-like birds that have only been founded in the Altmühl area.
-Opening hours are daily April to October from 9 am to 5 pm and from November to March only Sunday from 1 to 5 pm.
+Opening hours are daily from April to October from 9 am to 5 pm and from November to March only Sunday from 1 to 5 pm.
 Admission is €2.

 A combination ticket, valid for one month, is available at €4 for the Römermuseum, Reichstadtmuseum, and Römische Thermen in Weißenburg.
 If Burg Pappenheim and the Bürgermeister-Müller-Museum in Solnhofen are added, the ticket is €7.50.